 The most competitive sport across Mexico is fútbol (soccer).
-Other popular sports and bullfiahtina. dames are boxina. wrestling. basketball baseball volleyball, and tennis.
+Other popular sports and games are bullfighting, boxing, wrestling, basketball, baseball, volleyball, and tennis.
 Mexico's national sport, charrería, is similar to rodeo and includes various events, such as horse and bull riding.
 Locations along the coast are popular for surfing, swimming, and diving, while mountainous regions are notable for hiking.
 For leisure, many Mexicans socialize with friends and family; watch telenovelas (soap operas), movies, and soccer games; and take day trips or vacations.
 Traditional handicrafts, such as textiles, silverwork, embroidery, ceramics, and figurines, vary by region and are prevalent in many Mexicans' daily lives.